 - The parents agree to a different amount and the judge approves their agreement.
 The judge will only approve agreements that are reasonable and fair.

-- Your child has costly special needs that are ongoing.
+- Your child has costly ongoing special needs or abilities that cost a lot.

 - Your child has costly extraordinary mental, physical, or developmental needs that are ongoing.